willbuck/midwestjs-2015-protractor/protractor-slides/slides/personalBG/play.personalBG.md

 <img src="img/lolpaper.jpg" style="width: 450px; float: right;"/>

 note:
 - If you want to talk about sports or games I'm all ears
-    - Or Florida
+- Or Florida (I'm a Disney buff)